Aywa Runtime Documentation

 The runtime is shaped by Aywa's own SDR phone-agent work and deployed production requirements: streaming STT, model routing, TTS fallback, barge-in, BYO telephony, webhook tools, and call-level observability in one private runtime boundary.

-No Aywa platform markup on call minutes Bring your providers and audit the real STT, LLM, TTS, storage, and telephony costs.
+Provider usage is paid at source Bring your providers and audit the real STT, LLM, TTS, storage, analytics, and telephony costs.

 Call data stays close Audio, transcripts, recordings, provider keys, and tool payloads remain in the deployed infrastructure.